Preventing Respiratory Infections in Rats

 •Cleaning:

-Only clean rat cage items and around the cage with vinegar and hot water, a couple drops of unscented soap like pure Castile soap if you need to scrub something well.
 Strong scents like air fresheners, laundry detergent, and scented soap can irritate their respiratory systems and cause a flare up.
-Remove rats from cage when cleaning with vinegar.
+Remove rats from cage when cleaning with any products, even with vinegar.

 •Stress: